shibut12/diary-of-a-polyglot-programmer/Cryptography/README.md

 If the message or tag are tampered, then decryption will fail.

+_Advantage_

+MAC and Cipeher text can be created in parallel

 _Disadvantage_

 Even a complicated MAC can still leak information about cipher text.